Dentists

 Choose a dentist with care.
 Make sure you get a few estimates for the dental work you need, as their tariffs for more complex treatments can vary considerably.
 Nevertheless, quality care is always the most important factor, so don’t merely opt for the cheapest dentist you can find.
 Ask friends, colleagues, or neighbors for recommendations and their experience with specific dental clinics in France.

-Finding an English-speaking dentist in France
+How do I find an English-speaking dentist in France?

-If you do not feel confident discussing your dental needs in French, the Doctolib site allows you to search their directories by language spoken.
+The Doctolib site allows you to search their directories by language spoken.
 You can also find a handy list of English-speaking dentists on the Australian Embassy website.
 Finally, you can join social media groups like Americans in France or Expatriates in Paris and Suburbs to ask for personal recommendations.

 Visiting a dentist in France